Last updated 9:45 am 10 May 2022

-- At the Red setting physical distancing is no longer a requirement onboard our services, which means someone might be sitting next to you onboard.
+- In the Orange setting physical distancing is not a requirement onboard our services, which means someone might be sitting next to you onboard.

 - Our AT Mobile app shows if there is space on board buses or trains before you board.